-Twelve to fifteen hours a week are dedicated to Reading & Writing, with eight to ten hours a week dedicated to Listening & Speaking.
+Ten to fifteen hours a week are dedicated to Reading & Writing, with ten hours a week dedicated to Listening & Speaking.
 Students take a midterm and a final exam.
 Grades are determined by exam results, as well as continuous assessment, portfolios, progress tests, and quizzes.
 The weighting for each skill area is as follows: